AMThermo/Biphasic_Equilibria/Hexane+CPME+Propanol/README.md

 ### Citing this work
 Please, if you use the notebooks or the experimental data compiled in this page cite the original work where they were built as:
-- *I. Huenuvil-Pacheco, M. Cartes, A. Mej\'eda.
+- *I. Huenuvil-Pacheco, M. Cartes, A. Mejía.
 Thermophysical characterization of the synthetic oxygenate fuel mixture formed by hexane + cyclopentyl methyl ether + propan-1-ol.
 Manuscript under preparation*